DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

     available authentication and authorization scenarios from this package to function.

-    If you haven't already done so, add this middleware to your middleware list in ``settings.py`` so that you can use the full potential of this package.
+    If you haven't already done so, reference the :ref:`quickstart:quickstart` to add this middleware to your middleware list in ``settings.py`` so that you can use the full potential of this package.

 Authentication
 ==============